 65% of Consumers Look Up Price Comparisons on Mobile While in a Physical Store

 While this might not seem important if you run a pure player E-commerce store it highlights the fact that people do really care about pricing.
 And be sure that if someone sees on your store a product 10% cheaper than the one they are currently holding in their hands in a physical location, they are much more likely to spend money in your business.
 (2) See by yourself:

 34% of people buying from your store matched price online just prior to the purchase.

 Approximately 1 out of 3 buyers will see your product because they were checking the price online.
 It is more than the number of people that will make a purchase just after seeing an ad online (30%).
 Here again, you can see that having a powerful and efficient pricing strategy can be as efficient as having effective ads.
 Of course, advertising should not be underestimated but be sure to measure the whole importance of your pricing strategy too.
 (3)

-1st attribute when deciding where to buy if pricing.
+1st criteria when deciding where to buy is pricing.

-It can take up to 120 hours a month to efficiently monitor 300 product.
+It can take up to 120 hours a month to efficiently monitor 300 products.